-This self-assessment form should be completed by the Quality Assurance Complaints Officer, and it must be reviewed and approved by the landlord's governing body at least annually.
+This self-assessment form should be completed by the complaints officer and it must be reviewed and approved by the landlord's governing body at least annually.

-Once approved, landlords must publish the self-assessment as part of the annual complaint's performance and service improvement report on their website.
+Once approved, landlords must publish the self-assessment as part of the annual complaints performance and service improvement report on their website.
 The governing body's response to the report must be published alongside this.